danwing/cidfi/draft-wing-cidfi.md

 If the server indicates CIDFI support, then:

- * the CIDFI server signals the TLS SNI it wants to use for the incoming side-channel communications from the CIDFI network element.
-This is necessary because the CIDFI network element cannot see the TLS SNI of the primary QUIC connection {{?I-D.ietf-tls-esni}}.
+ * the CIDFI server sends the TLS SNI it wants to use for the incoming side-channel communications from the CIDFI network element.
+This is necessary because the CIDFI network element does not have visibility to the SNI of the primary QUIC connection ({{?I-D.ietf-tls-esni}}).
 See also {{side-channel-certificate}}.

+ * the server sends the QUIC Connection IDs it will use for its server-to-network element connection, which are reserved for its use (that is, cannot be used by the QUIC client for its primary communication to the server).

- * the client sends the certificate fingerprints of the authorized network elements to the server.
+ * the client sends the certificate fingerprints of the authorized network element(s) to the server, which were obtained in {{client-authorizes}}.

-## Client Requests Participation
+## Client Requests Network Element Participation

 Using its QUIC channel with each of the CIDFI network elements, the client signals both the long Connection ID and the short Connection ID